Preparing to rent

 Application documents

 • Identification.
-You'll need to verify who you are with some sort of identification, such as a driver’s license or a passport.
-In many cases the landlord will use your driver’s license to run a credit check, and possibly a background check.
+You'll need to verify who you are with some form of identification, such as a driver’s license or a passport.
+In many cases, the landlord will use your driver’s license to run a credit check — and possibly a background check.

 • Income verification.
 To confirm your ability to pay rent, be prepared to provide copies of your pay stubs, tax returns or bank statements.
 Some landlords may also want to contact your employer to verify your employment.

 • Credit check.
-Your landlord may want to pull your credit report themselves – as opposed to you providing it.
+Your landlord may want to pull your credit report themselves — as opposed to you providing it.
 Ask your landlord if they will charge you a fee to cover these costs or if they will accept a recent copy of your credit report.
-Be sure to run your credit report ahead of time and correct any mistakes.
+Be sure to run your credit report ahead of time so that you can correct any mistakes.

 • Rental history.
 You may be asked to provide your previous rental addresses and landlord’s contact information.

 • References.
-Have a list of a few personal and professional references and their contact information.
+You should have a list of a few personal and professional references and their contact information at the ready.
 Be sure to let your references know ahead of time that landlords may contact them.

 • letter B